 The pinnacle of any dream wedding is, of course, the dress!
 Pakistani bridalwear (and goomwear!) is in a class of its own.
-With the new year upon us, it’s the perfect time to highlight some stunning creations by my favourite designers from 2021.
+With the new year upon us, it’s the perfect time to highlight some stunning creations by my favourite designers.
 I hope this roundup can provide some inspiration when you’re planning your North American Pakistani Wedding so you can have your very own “Say QABOOL HAI to the dress!” moment.

 MNR originally made a name for himself by providing premium quality luxury menswear.
 In recent years, his bridalwear collections have taken the Pakistani formal attire scene by storm, and for good reason!
 The uniqueness of MNR pieces are front and center to every onlooker.
 I really like the mix and match of different cuts because it keeps the styles fresh and playful.
 Crop tops with lengths, bell bottoms and peplums.
 You can dream it, and MNR will have made it.
 Pictured here is Floran and Pinky wearing a MNR bridal for their wedding and mehendis.

 If you’re looking for a designer that has an absolute plethora of eye catching details, look no further!
 I can’t gush enough about my love of Nomi Ansari bridalwear.
 What I love about Nomi Ansari is the diverse fusion of traditional meets modern-chique designs.
 Pictured here are Medha & Aamir and Aniqah & Jay wearing Nomi Ansari for their mehendis.
 The stunning jewel tones and bursts of hand sewn embroidery work made these pieces a dream to photograph.
 In the last 10 years of shooting weddings, I’ve been in awe of Nomi’s mastery of colours.
 He is a visionary and brings the most gorgeous visuals to life!
 Here are some beautiful Nomi Ansari brides: